-The park was created around the Little Fatra mountain range, which has many beautiful hiking trails, high-altitude panoramas, and many adventures.
-The 226-square-kilometer park also has a 232 km² perimeter.
+The park was created around the Little Fatra mountain range, with many beautiful hiking trails, high-altitude panoramas, and adventures.
+The 226-square-kilometre park also has a 232 km² perimeter.

 The mountain is mainly covered with mixed beeches, with higher levels of pine and spruce.
 Pine forests and meadows occur at higher altitudes.
 About 83% of the area is covered by forest.

 One of the most popular sights is the Diery Gorge (Jánošíkove diery), Vratna valley, and the Rozsutec Mountain - or Veľký Rozsutec (1,610 m).
 The centre is Terchová, which preserves significant folk traditions to this day.

 Little Fatra vs Great Fatra

 Both national parks are located in the Fatra Range.
 With the Tatra National Park and the Low Tatras, this four make up the Tatra-Fatra region.

 It can be misleading, but compared to Great Fatra, Little Fatra has the higher peaks, but the smaller area.
 That is why the Great Fatra became the "larger" which refers to its territory and not its height.

 Národný park Veľká Fatra

 The 404 km2 Great Fatra National Park is located between the Low Tatras and the Little Fatra.
 It is made up of lower mountains compared to the Little Fatra, but its area is larger than its northern neighbor.
 Quite a few peaks reach an altitude of 1,500 meters, so it is already considered a high-altitude region.